momentohq/public-dev-docs/docs/leaderboard/index.md

 ## What is Momento Leaderboard?

-Momento Leaderboardd is a purpose-built leaderboard service that supports tens of millions of items and rapid ingestion/querying/updates.
+Momento Leaderboards is a purpose-built leaderboard service that supports tens of millions of items and rapid ingestion/querying/updates.
 While many databases approximate leaderboards via general purpose data structures like sorted set or range queries, Momento Leaderboards is a first-class, full-fledged service that you can quickly and easily integrate with your application.

 :::info